Generic name: raltegravir (ral TEG ra veer)

 high blood levels of an enzyme called creatine kinase (a sign of muscle damage);

 kidney disease (or if you are on dialysis);

 mental illness or depression.

 Raltegravir chewable tablets contain phenylalanine.
-Talk to your doctor before using this form of raltegravir if you have phenylketonuria (PKU).
+Tell your doctor if you have phenylketonuria (PKU).

 It is not known whether raltegravir will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 HIV can be passed to your baby if the virus is not controlled during pregnancy.
 If you are pregnant, your name may be listed on a registry to track any effects of antiviral medicine on the baby.
 Use your medications properly to control HIV.

 Do not breastfeed while using this medicine.
 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 You may take raltegravir with or without food.